renelindsay/Vexel/README.md

     // Load a 'vexDeviceTable' struct with device specific pointers. (fast)
     // Allows each GPU to have its own function table, to skip runtime dispatch. void vexLoadDeviceTable(VkDevice device, vexDeviceTable* table);

+    // Many Vulkan functions return a VkResult enum code to indicate failure modes.
+    // This converts VkResult to its string representation, for printing debug messages. const char* VkResultToString(VkResult err);
 ```

 ## References and Credits